Lautaro Díaz: Loan to Santos

 On 2 September 2025, Díaz moved to Santos in the Brazilian top tier, on loan until July of the following year.
 He made his club debut twelve days later, starting in a 1–1 away draw against Atlético Mineiro.

+On 9 July 2026, Díaz's loan was cut short.

 Personal life

 Díaz's father Roberto was also a footballer and a forward.
 He was a part of the Argentina squad in the 1979 Copa América.
 After his proeminence at Independiente del Valle, he was often compared to Jack Grealish due to his looks.